Meron and Rabbi Shimon bar Yochai (Rashbi)

 Roman mausoleum said to be the tomb of Shammai seen on the way to Shema.

-• Continue along this footpath until you come to large stone structure.
-This is a Roman mausoleum which has been identified since the medieval period as the tomb of the sage Shammai (50 BCE to 30 CE).
+Continue along this footpath until you come to large stone structure.
+This is a Roman mausoleum which since the medieval period has been identified as the tomb of the sage Shammai (50 BCE to 30 CE).
 Again, there are no texts to support this.

-• Shortly on turning to the left you will come to the ruins of Shema.
+Shortly on turning to the left you will come to the ruins of Shema.
 Prominent among the ruins are those of its synagogue.

-• This hike turns back at this point.
+The hike turns back at this point.
 It is possible, however, to continue along the Schvil Yisrael to as far as Mount Meron.

 Map of hike from Meron to the ruins of Shema